visualizedata/data-structures/README.md

 ### December 3 (Week 13)

 Discussion: Scalability.
 Serverless computing.
+When do you need a database(s)?
+When do you not?
 Lab.

 #### Read: